atleg01/data-engineering-practice/README.md

 # Data Engineering Practice

 A collection of beginner data engineering projects built while completing my DataCamp Data Engineering certification.
-Each notebook focuses on practicing real data handling skills — cleaning, transforming, aggregating, and visualizing data using Python and pandas.
+Each notebook focuses on practicing real data handling skills cleaning, transforming, aggregating, and visualizing data using Python and pandas.

 ## About me
-I'm transitioning into data engineering from a finance/HR background (Benefits Specialist) This repo documents my hands-on practice as I build toward a junior data engineering role.
+I'm transitioning into data engineering from a finance/HR background (Benefits Specialist) This repo documents my hands on practice as I build toward a junior data engineering role.

 ---